amitjoy/Kura-MQTT-Client-Utility/README.md

 * Go to **Help Menu** and Select **Install New Software**
 * In the Dialog box, paste **http://download.eclipse.org/e4/downloads/drops/S-0.17-201501051100/repository/** in Work With Section
 * Press Enter
-* You will prompted with a list
+* You will be prompted with a list
 * Choose **Eclipse 4 - Core Tools** and **Eclipse 4 - CSS Spy**
 * Click on **Next**
 * Wait sometime until you see a dialog pox prompting you to install